erwindeg/loom-example/presentation/slides.md

 - suspend and resume are fast operations

 <!--
 Virtual threads are user mode threads.
-Low (initial) memory requirments because their stack is stored in the Heap.
+Low (initial) memory requirements because their stack is stored in the Heap.
 Order of 1000 more threads available
 Low overhead